Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Lines of approximately invariant physics in the phase diagram of the Kob-Andersen AOUP model

-The AOUP model is a model which has no momentum conservation and for which hydrodynamics is not taken into account; all information about particle interactions is contained in the potential-energy function \cite{mar13a,fil17,sha21}.
-In the $3N$-dimensional configuration space the AOUP equation of motion \cite{far15,mag15,sza15,fod16} is
+This section studies active Ornstein-Uhlenbeck particle (AOUP) dynamics, which has no momentum conservation and for which hydrodynamics is not taken into account.
+All information about the particle interactions is contained in the potential-energy function $U(\bR)$ \cite{mar13a,fil17,sha21}.
+In configuration space the AOUP equation of motion \cite{far15,mag15,sza15,fod16} is

 \be \dot{\bR} \,=\, \mu \bF(\bR)\,+\,\bm\eta(t)\,. \ee Here $\mu$ is the mobility (velocity over force) and the force vector is given by $\bF(\bR)=-\nabla U(\bR)$.
 The noise vector $\bm\eta(t)$ is colored according to an Ornstein-Uhlenbeck process, i.e., is a Gaussian stochastic process characterized by